Ric Burns: New York: A Documentary Film

 Burns is probably best known for his series New York: A Documentary Film, which premiered nationally on PBS.
-The eight-part, seventeen-and-a-half-hour film chronicles the city's rise from a tiny Dutch trading post through its continuing preeminence as an economic and cultural capital of the world.
+The ten-part, twenty-one and-a-half-hour film chronicles the city's rise from a tiny Dutch trading post through its continuing preeminence as an economic and cultural capital of the world.

 The first five episodes of New York were broadcast in November 1999; the sixth and seventh episodes in the fall of 2001; and the eighth episode in September 2003.
-There will be a ninth episode, chronicling New York since the events of September 11, 2001.
+The ninth and tenth episodes were released in September 2026, chronicling New York since the events of September 11, 2001.

 More recent films

 The Pilgrims (2015) has drawn renewed interest since Netflix featured it in late 2020 and PBS rebroadcast it on November 19, 2020, as a part of the American Experience series.

 Mixing documentary with live acting, the film explores the history, politics, and personalities of the Pilgrims, from their exile in Holland through their subsequent voyage to, and lives in, the New World.
 While it touches on the universally accepted narrative—the romanticized, whitewashed, and fictionalized version—it reveals many details that would likely be unfamiliar, even shocking, to general audiences.

 Burns's recently completed projects include The Chinese Exclusion Act (2018), a deeply American story of immigration and national identity, civil rights, and human justice—about how we define who can be an American and what being an American means.
 The film examines the economic, cultural, social, legal, racial, and political dimensions of the law; the forces and events that gave rise to it; and the effect it has had, and continues to have, on American culture and identity.

-Oliver Sacks: His Own Life (2019) explores the riveting and profoundly moving life and work of this unique figure—an old-fashioned polymath and natural historian of the 19th century sort—who redefined our 21st century understanding of the brain and mind.
-The film is based in part on footage shot in the months before he died.
-With spellbinding candor, power, and humanity, it includes more than 80 hours with Sacks, his partner, Billy Hayes, and some of his closest friends, colleagues, and family members, as he grappled with the meaning of his life and his impending death.
+Oliver Sacks: His Own Life (2019) explores the life and work of Oliver Sacks, a polymath and historian of the 19th century.
+The film uses footage shot in the months before he died.
+It includes 80 hours of footage with Sacks and his partner, Billy Hayes.
+The picture exhibits shared moments with friends, colleagues, and family members while Sacks ponders the meaning of his life in relation to his impending death.